EEvangelisti/hfinder/README.md

 See [Prediction guide](README.predict.md).

-## Technical Introduction to HFinder
+## HFinder Toolbox

-For a more advanced, programmer-oriented overview of HFinder, see [Technical guide](README.technical.md).
+For an introduction to HFinder auxiliary scripts, see [Toolbox guide](README.toolbox.md).